 Make the Coconut Cream Filling:

 - Follow the recipe instructions through step #8 to make a batch of Pastry Cream.
-Use only 1 tsp of vanilla extract, add 2 tsp coconut extract, and OMIT the heavy whipping cream.
+Use only 1 teaspoon of vanilla extract, add 2 teaspoon coconut extract, and OMIT the heavy whipping cream.

 - Refrigerate the pastry cream in a covered container for at least 3 hours and up to 2 days.

 Make the Coconut Cake:

 - Add the sweetened shredded coconut to a large skillet and set the skillet over medium heat.
 Cook, stirring frequentluy, until about 50% of the coconut is golden brown.
 (If you try to continue cooking the coconut until all of it is toasted, you'll end up with burned coconut.)
 Remove from the heat and let cool completely.
 Set the toasted coconut aside until you're ready to fill and frost the cake.

 - Preheat the oven to 350° F (176° C).

 - Grease and flour two 8-inch cake pans, lining the bottom of the pans with parchment paper.
 Click here for instructions about how to grease and flour pans, and line them with parchment paper.

 - Add the cake flour, baking powder, and salt to a bowl and stir with a wire whisk to combine.